Yas Island is the home for family entertainment in Abu Dhabi!

 Globetrotters Recommend Yas Island

-Undoubtedly there is a lot to see and do now on Yas Island making it a true tourist destination in its own right – but downtown Abu Dhabi is only 30 minutes away if you want to combine a visit to the Capital and a little more old-style Middle East culture, including the Shiekh Zayed Grand Mosque.
-It may not be a ‘traditional’ island holiday but if you are looking for something to keep the whole family entertained for a few days at almost any time of year, it might just fit the bill.
+Undoubtedly there is a lot to see and do now on Yas Island making it a true tourist destination in its own right.
+It may not be a ‘traditional’ island holiday but if you are looking for something to keep the whole family entertained for several days at almost any time of year, it might just fit the bill.

 Have you visited Yas Island?
 What are your favourite ‘must do’ family experiences?